 What’s the best way to inspire creativity?
 By embracing others and their ideas; and throwing a huge party of course!
+Before reading on, please view our Creative Agency jobs in London page where you will find Senior Account Manager, Digital Marketing, Strategist roles advertised.

 On March 2nd we celebrated the brave work in advertising and marketing with the (Marketing Agencies Association) MAA #DoDifferent Awards.
 This event was different as it was a takeover of London's The Brewery (near Barbican) with a full day of activity leading up to the awards in the evening.
 The day took shape from a variety of content all linked to the theme of #DoDifferent - 40 minute sessions that included panels, workshops and keynote speakers in addition to a gallery style exhibition of all of the finalists’ work.
 Not something that is normally seen from an awards event - bringing the behind the scenes to the forefront of the day.